 The first drop down on a line allows you to specify what part of an item should be searched.
 The options are:

-- Any — This will search anywhere in the item’s indexed information and is equivalent to a simple search.
+- Any field — This will search anywhere in the item’s indexed information and is equivalent to a basic search.

 - in the title — This will search only in the title of items.

 - as author/creator — This will search only in the author(s) of the items.

 - in subject — This will search only in the subject terms assigned to items.
 Note that depending upon the source of information about an item, it may not have a subject assigned, so this may not produce comprehensive results.
 (See What is in BU Libraries Search for more information on what is searched.)

 The second drop down controls what is considered a match.
 The options are:

 - keywords — Will be considered a match if the text in the search box is found anywhere in the selected part of the item.
 For example, a search for in the title • keywords • “Mockingbird” would find the book with the title To Kill a Mockingbird because “Mockingbird” is contained in the title.